abhisheks008/HackerRank-10-Days-of-Statistics/Day 2/readme.md

+# Day 2 : 10 Days of Statistics Solution of HackerRank

 ## Day 2: Basic Probability
   Task: In a single toss of 2 fair (evenly-weighted) six-sided dice, find the probability that their sum will be at most 9.